Bat falcon: Breeding

 The bat falcon's breeding season varies geographically.
 It spans from February to June in Mexico and northern Central America.
 It nests in February on Trinidad and probably between October and February in Argentina.
 Eggs have been noted in March in Venezuela, in April in Guyana, and in August near Manaus, Brazil.
 Most nests are in tree cavities, either natural or excavated by parrots, and between 10 and 50 m above the ground.
-Others have been noted in abandoned trogon nest cavities in arboreal termite nests, on cliffs, and on pre-Colombian ruins.
+Others have been noted in abandoned trogon nest cavities in arboreal termite nests, on cliffs, and on pre-Columbian ruins.
 The clutch size is two to four eggs.
 The incubation period is thought to be about 30 days, fledging occurs about 35 to 40 days after hatch, and young are dependent on the parents for at least 12 weeks after fledging.
 Both sexes incubate the eggs with the female doing at least 75% of the effort and in some areas all of it.
 Males provide food for incubating females and also most of the food for nestlings.